revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Tarot Reading
 	- Sun
 		- Answer will be plain, but do you recognise them
-		-  You might see the answer
+		-  You might see the answer as soon as you leave the tent